AmineSam/immo-eliza-Amine/README.md

 - Local price aggregates (postal, locality)
 - Advanced engineered ML features (missingness flags, log transforms, smoothed target encoding)

-The pipeline is designed to be **modular, reproducible, and model-agnostic**, allowing training of models such as Linear Regression, Random Forest, and XGBoost.
+The pipeline is designed to be **modular, reproducible**, allowing training of models such as Linear Regression, Random Forest, and XGBoost.

 ---